anurag2235/Target-Locking-Drone/README.md

 # Gesture-control-drone
-This is a research project where computer vision pose classification is used to control the drone movements.
+This is a research project where computer vision is used to control the drone movements using a special hand glove.
 This is a aeroKLE research and development project.